Twohey's: History

-In December 2017, it was announced that Twohey's would close.
+In December 2017, it was announced that Twohey's Alhambra location would close due to an issue with the lease renewal.
 On April 13, 2019, the building was vacated, with an announcement that the historic building would be razed.

-The business moved to its new location on October 10, 2020, with a new seating capacity of 199.
+The business moved to its new location on October 10, 2020, with a new seating capacity of 199 seats.
 In 2023, a five-day-long 80th anniversary celebration for the restaurant took place, with the kitchen concocting special cocktails such as “The Nifty Fifty,” “Rockin '80s” and “The Celebration” for the occasion and 80-cent mini-sundaes available with the purchase of any entree.
 In addition, Twohey's was granted a Certificate of Congressional Recognition by a field representative for Rep. Judy Chu, 28th District; the California Legislature Assembly Resolution, presented by Sen. Anthony Portantino and Assemblymember Mike Fong; the County of Los Angeles Proclamation, presented by a field representative for Supervisor Kathryn Barger, 5th District, Los Angeles County; and the City of South Pasadena Certificate of Recognition, presented by Councilmember Jack Donovan.